Self-Serve

 Merge the Tusk GitHub workflow PR

-Once you’ve modified and approved the Tusk GitHub workflow PR, merge the PR.
+Once you’ve reviewed and approved the Tusk GitHub workflow PR, merge the PR into your default branch.

 Select the workflow file

-In the Tusk set-up wizard, click Refresh under the “Select workflow” step.
+In the Tusk set-up wizard, click Refetch under the “Select workflow” step.
 Then, select the Tusk GitHub workflow file you just merged.
 Click Continue.

 Verify the Tusk GitHub workflow